Monolithically Integrated VO$_2$ Mott Oscillators for Energy-Efficient Spiking Neurons: Acknowledgements

 \subsection{Analytical model and statistical simulation of analog spiking neurons}

-\textbf{Insulating- and metallic-state resistance}\\ Fig.~\ref{fig:SI_Model}a illustrates the model described in the main text.
-The blue and red lines highlight the affine functions used to approximate the nonlinear I-V characteristics.
-The insulating-state resistance, $R_i$ represents an approximation of the slope between the hold and threshold voltages, while $V_{oi}$ corresponds to the offset voltage capturing the nonlinearity (in blue).
+\textbf{Insulating- and metallic-state resistance}\\ Fig.~\ref{fig:SI_Model} illustrates the model described in the main text, together with the current and temperature dependence for all six parameters included in the analytical model.
+In Fig.~\ref{fig:SI_Model}a, the blue and red lines highlight the affine functions used to approximate the nonlinear I-V characteristics.
+The equivalent insulating-state resistance, $R_{i,eq}$ represents an approximation of the slope between the hold and threshold voltages, while $V_{oi}$ corresponds to the offset voltage capturing the nonlinearity (in blue).
 A similar approximation is used for the metallic state (in red).
-In the illustrative example, the two curves at different temperatures exhibit similar slopes in both the insulating and metallic states, consistent with the measurements in Fig.~\ref{fig:Figure_2}f.
-A similar behavior is observed in the device used for oscillations in Fig.~\ref{fig:Figure_4}, where the extracted analytical parameters R$_i$ and R$_m$ are shown in Fig.~\ref{fig:SI_Model}b,c.
-The remaining model parameters (metallic and insulating offset voltages) are presented in Fig.~\ref{fig:SI_Model}d,e, with their corresponding temperature fits shown in Fig.~\ref{fig:SI_Model}f,g.\\
+In the illustrative example, the two curves at different temperatures exhibit similar slopes in both the insulating and metallic states, consistent with the measurements in Fig.~2f.
+As detailed in Methods, the model parameters were extracted by fitting the oscillation waveforms instead of the quasi-static I-V curves, since the latter do not capture transient electrothermal effects such as self-heating and heat dissipation.
+This is evidenced by the different values of V$_{TH}$ and V$_{HL}$ extracted from dynamic and quasi-static characterization in Fig.~\ref{fig:SI_Model}c,e.

 \textbf{Escape time}\\ The escape-time behavior shown in Fig.~\ref{fig:SI_IncT} is observed across all measured devices, for both biasing near the threshold and holding voltages.
 As illustrated in the inset of Fig.~\ref{fig:SI_IncT}, similar trends are obtained under dynamic excitation conditions, confirming the generality of this behavior.
 Direct normalization of the escape-time characteristics is nontrivial, as different regions of the curve depend on both the intrinsic time constant $\tau$ of the device and the noise level of the measurement setup.
-In Fig.~\ref{fig:SI_IncT}, normalization is performed using the extracted $\tau$ for each device.\\
+In Fig.~\ref{fig:SI_IncT}, normalization is performed using the extracted $\tau$ for each device.